 - Keep your address for service up to date – See Land Registry Public Guide 2 “Keeping your address for service up to date” https://landlords.org.uk/sites/default/files/librarypdfs/1/Land_Registry/public_guide_002.pdf.
 Amending your address is simple and free.

 - If you are intending to leave your property empty for a significant period of time, such as for redevelopment purposes you should consider registering an alternative address for service.

 - Register a restriction which prevents dispositions without the consent of a solicitor.
-This can be registered at no cost and is highly recommended.
+This can be registered quickly and simply is highly recommended.